tinymce/tinymce-docs/plugins/bbcode.md

 ### `bbcode_dialect`

 This option allows you to specify the BBCode dialect.
-We only support [PunBB](http://punbb.informer.com/) at the moment but hope to add more dialects in the future.
-Suported tags are listed in the table below:
+We only support [PunBB](http://punbb.informer.com/).
+Supported tags are listed in the table below:

 | BBCode                 | Description    | HTML equivalent                     |
 |------------------------|----------------|-------------------------------------|